 Named one of the Rising Stars in the plaintiff medical malpractice and personal injury arena, Brian has been featured in interviews on ABC15, CBS Local, KTAR, and AZTV, and has had an op-ed on medical malpractice and tort reform published in the Arizona Republic.

-Brian is a Partner with Snyder & Wenner, and focuses his practice on medical malpractice cases (including birth injuries, surgical errors, radiology errors, and misdiagnoses) and inadequate/negligent security cases that result in death or catastrophic injury.
+Brian is a Partner with Snyder & Wenner, and focuses his practice on medical malpractice cases (including birth injuries, surgical errors, radiology errors, misdiagnoses, and urgent care malpractice) and inadequate/negligent security cases that result in death or catastrophic injury.
 His work in these areas have led to the largest verdict ever in Arizona against the VA, and the largest verdict of any kind in Arizona in 2017, against Banner Health.
-Brian has also received significant awards in trucking accident cases.
+Brian has also received significant settlements in trucking accident cases.

-When he is not diligently working to represent the rights of his clients, Brian volunteers his time to be the Chairman of the Board of Directors for the Arizona Chapter of the American Foundation for Suicide Prevention, and is involved with Mothers Against Drunk Driving (M.A.A.D.).
-He enjoys spending quality time with his wife and daughter.
-Brian is also an avid golfer and basketball player, and tries to stay active as much as possible.
+When he is not diligently working to represent the rights of his clients, Brian has volunteered his time to be the Chairman of the Board of Directors for the Arizona Chapter of the American Foundation for Suicide Prevention, and is involved with charitable organizations that provide financial and emotional support to children battling cancer.
+He also enjoys spending quality time with his wife, daughter, and two sons.

 Areas of Practice